 Hard work never hurt nobody.
 Bad grammer perhaps but true words.
 I enjoyed the comradery of the men and boys I worked with.
 Most of them were from the foothills around Black Rock, true salt of the earth folks.
 I fondly remember my mom packing a brown paper bag with two bologna&egg sandwiches, a bag of Lay’s potato chips, and a (no-kidding) RC Cola for my lunch.

-I joined the Air Force a year after high school (it took me that long to figure out there wasn’t much of a future in that little place called home).
-This opportunity gave me a chance to experience a much broader perspective of the world, and for that I am forever grateful.
-I received a honorable discharge and used my GI Bill benefits.
-I graduated from the University of Arkansas with a bachelors degree in civil engineering.
-I joined the Air National Guard, was commissioned and later transferred to the reserves.
-Fifty years later after that summer job with the county, I’ve completed a good career as a Professional Engineer and Land Surveyor, along many years in the military, where I started out as an E1, became an enlisted non-commisioned officer, and retired as a Colonel.
+I joined the Air Force a year after high school when I finally realized there wasn’t much of a future for me in my little hometown.
+I am forever grateful for the opportunity the Air Force gave me, including a chance to experience a much broader perspective of the world.
+After my four-year commitment, I received a honorable discharge.
+My GI Bill benefits, along with a couple of part-time jobs, enabled financing for a quality education at the University of Arkansas where I received an Associates of Science degree in Land Surveying and a Bachelors of Science degree in Civil Engineering.
+After college, I joined the Air National Guard, was commissioned, and later in my career, I transferred to the Air Force Reserves.
+Fifty years later after that summer job with the county, I’ve completed a satisfactory career as a professional engineer and land surveyor, serving many years part time and sometimes full time in the military, where I started out as an E1, became an enlisted non-commisioned officer, and retired as a Colonel.

 The Naked Peacock